T. Russell SHIELDS

 Roger is Director, Automotive Connected Mobility in the Global Automotive Practice at TechInsights, and is an advisor to the L.A.
 Auto Show Automobility forum, the International Telecommunications Union, and the Informa’s AutoTech Detroit event.
 Roger draws on 25+ years’ experience in the technology industry as an analyst, journalist and consultant.
 Roger is a graduate of Dartmouth College.

-William Gouse
+William GOUSE

 Director, Federal Program Development, SAE International